ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls3-instructions.md

-# Guidance on construction of UKCP Land Strand 2 simulations
+# Guidance on construction of UKCP Land Strand 3 simulations

+## To discuss

+ - How should we manage time slices in directory structure?
+ - We need to standardise the ensemble members with LS2 - just using two digit codes.

 ## Change log

 ### Pending fixes
  - PUT THEM HERE

-### Changes on 2018-04-24

- - In example NetCDF, added variable attributes:
-  - label_units
-  - description
-  - plot_label
-  - cell_methods

-### Changes on 2018-03-28

- - Updated list of resolutions

-### Changes on 2018-03-21

- - Added "creation_date" global attribute
- - Added section on "bounds" for coordinate variables

-### Changes on 2018-03-06
+### Changes on 2018-05-21

  - First version

 ## Overview

 This guidance should be considered as provisional.
-It has been written to help the scientists generating NetCDF files for Land Strand 2 so that they can provide data suitable for the CEDA Archive and the UKCP User Interface tools.
+It has been written to help the scientists generating NetCDF files for Land Strand 3 so that they can provide data suitable for the CEDA Archive and the UKCP User Interface tools.

 It covers the following topics: